guilhermeaiolfi/overnight/docs/configuration.md

 }
 ```

-Service registrations using `ConfigInitEvents::CONFIGURE` are automatically included in the configuration cache unless they return non-serializable objects.
+Service registrations using `ConfigConfigureEvent` are automatically included in the configuration cache unless they return non-serializable objects.

 ## Caching Config